 - Drinking fountains

 The Finance lobby, which is under construction, remains closed.

 The Development Services Department remains closed to the public.
 The department will remain fully operational and continue to provide services to City residents and businesses through online transactions, email and by telephone.
 All building, trades, sign permits and planning applications should be applied for online through the CityView Portal.
 Online applications are preferred but physical documents will be accepted at the dropbox in the vestibule at the rear of City Hall.
 Trade permits (that do not require a plan review) can be issued over the phone with a credit card payment by calling 423-434-6047.

 For questions related to the CityView online Permit Portal, contact Adrienne Brown at 423-434-5845 or firstname.lastname@example.org.

 For the Planning Division, call 423-434-6074 or email@example.com.

 Permit inspection requests should call 423-434-6047, and select option 1 to leave a voice message request.

 The Transit lobby remains closed.
 Patrons of Johnson City Transit must wear a mask at all times while riding JCT buses.

 Johnson City Public Library

-Johnson City Public Library's building is currently closed to the public, but it is open for curbside pickup and printing services.
-Patrons can put items on hold for pickup at www.jcpl.org or by phone at (423) 434-4450.
+Johnson City Public Library's building is currently closed to the public, but it is open for curbside pickup, printing services and other services that may be helpful to students and their parents.
+Patrons can put items on hold for pickup at www.jcpl.org or by phone at 423-434-4450.
 The printing service can be accessed at www.jcpl.org/printing-service.
 Both library materials and print jobs are picked up at the library's curbside service.
 The outdoor dropbox is also open for returns.
-Visit www.jcpl.org, call (423) 434-4450, and follow Johnson City Public Library on Facebook and Instagram for more information and updates to its services.
+Visit www.jcpl.org, call 423-434-4450 and follow Johnson City Public Library on Facebook and Instagram for more information and updates to its services.